 the box indicating your consent to receive electronic forms and click Submit.

 You will be asked to enter your password again, to verify your identity.

 IRS Form 1095-C Q&A

-2. You must always send in an EOB or itemized bill for dental procedures.
-Make sure when you send in your proof of charge that you send the information AxisPlus needs.
+2. You must always send in an EOB or itemized bill for dental and some other types of claims.
+Send the information ASI Flex needs.
 Sometimes the charges are on one side of the bill and the procedure on another.
-They are looking for
+You need to show:

 3. Submitting an EOB with your claim form is the easiest way to substantiate your charges.
 You can find EOB's by logging into your account through

-4. If AxisPlus notifies you that you need to send in proof for a charge, do so immediately.
+4. If ASI Flex notifies you that you need to send in proof for a charge, do so immediately.
 You can fax, email or mail a copy of your EOB or itemized bill.
-AxisPlus will give you up to 42 days to provide documentation, but after that your card may be suspended until documentation is received.
-Visit MyAxisPlus for details.
+You have up to 42 days to provide documentation, but after that your card may be suspended until documentation is received.
+Visit ASIFLEX for details.

-You can invest your Optum HSA funds after your account balance reaches $2,000.
+You can invest your Optum HSA funds over your minimum account balance of $2,000.
 Optum offers

 Review Investing Your H S A as well as the H S A Investment Guide to review your investing options, maximize your H S A funds, and plan for your future.

 Many county employees are saving for retirement, but forgetting to save separately for healthcare needs in their retirement years.
 Your HSA is the only savings option that is never taxed, as long as you use the funds on qualified expenses.